amandebu/pichaco3/README.md

 Prerequesites (pip3 install):
 pymodbus commentjson

-after checkout make a copy of the config.json.example to config.json and change the addresses to your local addresses please also make sure that the interfaces of the devices are activated.
+After checkout make a copy of the config.json.example to config.json and change the addresses to your local addresses.
+Please also make sure that the interfaces of the devices are activated.